apigee/streetcarts-tutorial/streetcarts/proxies/src/gateway/data-manager/README.md

 ### Handling requests generally

 All GET requests are unauthenticated -- any user can request a list of foodcarts, menus, and food items.
 PUT/POST/DELETE requests require authentication and authorization, as described below.
-This section describes how requests are generally handled by the data manager.
+This section describes how, generally, requests are handled by the data manager.

-1. Requests sent to a proxy path flow through the path, through its policies toward the target endpoint, which accesses the data store.
+1. Requests sent to a proxy path flow through the path, through its policies toward the target endpoint, which is a data-manager proxy that accesses the data store.
 2. Along the way, a KeyValueMapOperations policy retrieves from an Edge key-value map entry an API key required for access to the data-manager proxy and puts the key into a variable.
-3. A Javascript policy executes JavaScript that generates the target URL used for access to the data-manager proxy, effectively chaining each request-handling proxy to the data-manager proxy.
+3. A Javascript policy executes script that generates a target URL used for access to the data-manager proxy.
 The script retrieves the data manager API key (along with the user's UUID and auth token, which aren't used for unauthenticated requests).
-See "Handling for authenticated requests".
+See "Handling requests for authenticated users".
-4. Using the new target URL, Edge forwards the request to the data-manager proxy.
+4. Using the new target URL, Edge forwards the request to the data-manager proxy through local proxy chaining (via LocalTargetConnection in target configuration).
 5. The data-manager proxy's target endpoint contains a ScriptTarget that points to a server.js file.
 This file implements a simple HTTP server that handles requests forwarded from other proxies.
 6. Code in server.js implements a handler for each of the request paths sent by a client.
-When a request is received, the request's handler calls a function of data-manager.js that is specifically designed to format that request for the BaaS API.
+When a request is received, the request's handler calls a function of data-manager.js that formats the request for the BaaS API.
-7. The data-manager.js function uses incoming parameters to create a request for API BaaS, makes the request, then passes the result back to server.js, which passes it back to the proxy.
+7. The data-manager.js function uses incoming parameters to create a request for API BaaS, makes the request, then passes the result back to server.js, which passes it back to the requesting proxy.

 ### Handling requests for authenticated users

 Most PUT/POST/DELETE requests require an OAuth token corresponding to a user in the data store.
 API BaaS determines the user's access to the requested resource as set in BaaS permissions for the resource.
 The following describes the steps for authenticated requests.
 For more on how permissions are defined by StreetCarts, see "Permissions configuration".

 1. In the StreetCarts authentication logic, a user sends a username and password to the accesstoken proxy.
 Edge passes these to the data-manager.js module, which uses them to authenticate the user with API BaaS, receiving a token.
-2. After a successful authentication, data-manager.js passes information about the user, including the BaaS generated token, back to the Edge proxy.
+2. After a successful authentication, data-manager.js passes information about the user, including the BaaS-generated token, back to the Edge proxy.
 3. The accesstoken proxy copies the API BaaS token into the Edge-generated OAuth token for use later, then the Edge token is passed back to the client.
 3. For subsequent PUT/POST/DELETE requests, the client passes the user's Edge token back to a StreetCarts proxy.
 4. When handling the request, the data-manager proxy's server.js file extracts the API BaaS token from the Edge token, then passes the BaaS token with its request to data-manager.js.